towolf/towolf.github.com/docs/PsychHardware/SerialComm.markdown

  STR = SerialComm\( 'readl', PORT, EOL \) reads one line of ASCII text from PORT and returns the line in the string array STR.
 If a complete line is not available, STR is empty.
-If supplied, EOL defines the End\-of\-Line character which remains in effect until changed.
-On open, the EOL character is the ASCII line\-feed \(0xA\).
-Non\-blocking.
+If supplied, EOL defines the End-of-Line character which remains in effect until changed.
+On open, the EOL character is the ASCII line-feed \(0xA\).
+Non-blocking.

  DATA = SerialComm\( 'read', PORT, N \) reads upto N bytes from PORT and returns the uint8 array in DATA.
 If no data is available, DATA is empty.
 If N is not specified, all available bytes are returned.
-Non\-blocking.
+Non-blocking.

  PORT = SerialComm\( 'name2number', PORTNAME\) converts a port in string form, eg. /dev/cu.KeySerial1, to an actual port number for use in the